-*April 8th 1933 celebrates the beginning of European Jewish relationships with African Americans on HBCU campuses.
+*April 8th 1933 affirms the beginning of European Jewish academic relationships with African Americans on HBCU campuses.

 Only months after Hitler seized power in Germany in the spring on 1933, Jewish intellectuals who had held prestigious positions in Germany's renowned universities were targeted for expulsion.
 One of the first pieces of Nazi legislation excluded “non-Aryans” from civil service or academic positions in Germany.
 Those who dared to oppose the decree were met with brutal suppression.
 Often leaving with little more than the clothes on their backs, many of these scholars fled to America, hoping to continue their academic careers.
 They soon found themselves in a strange and mysterious country, a nation reeling from the Depression and filled with anti-Semitic and anti-German sentiment.
 They discovered a new form of persecution in the Jim Crow South, where they taught at Historic Black Colleges and Universities (HBCU’s).